+Year of Term

+Current Initial Ex piration

-Name Current Position Year of Initial Appointment Term Expiration Year
+Name Position Appointment Year

 Stanislas Veillet Chairman 2015 2021

 Dimitri Batsis Director 2018 2021

 Nadine Coulm Director 2015 2021

 Jean M. Franchi Director 2017 2023

 Jean Mariani Director 2019 2023(1)

 (1) Jean Mariani was appointed director by the board of directors on October 29, 2019 in replacement of Eric Rowinsky, who resigned from his office at the same date.
 The appointment of Jean Mariani as a director was ratified by the shareholders' meeting dated May 28, 2020 for a three-year term, which will expire at the end of the ordinary shareholders' meeting convened to approve the financial statements for the year ended December 31, 2022.